Sky Full Fibre 150 is Sky's lowest-priced full fibre broadband plan, available across both the Openreach and CityFibre FTTP networks.

 Sky Full Fibre 150 vs Sky Full Fibre 500

-Sky Full Fibre 500 increases average download speeds from 150Mbps to 500Mbps, while average upload speeds rise from 27Mbps to around 60Mbps on the Openreach network, or up to 500Mbps in CityFibre areas with symmetrical full fibre.
+Sky Full Fibre 500 increases average download speeds from 150Mbps to 500Mbps, while average upload speeds rise from 27Mbps to around 60Mbps on the Openreach network, or to 500Mbps in CityFibre areas with symmetrical full fibre.

 Both plans use the same full fibre connection type and include the same WiFi 6 Sky Max Hub router, with optional WiFi Max coverage available for £4 per month.